mehulagg/gitlab/doc/administration/pages/index.md

 API-based configuration uses a caching mechanism to improve performance and reliability of serving Pages.
 The cache behavior can be modified by changing the cache settings.
 However, the recommended values are set for you and should only be modified if needed.
+Incorrect configuration of these values may result in Pages Daemon serving old content, intermittent or persistent errors.

 NOTE:
 Expiry, interval and timeout flags use [Golang's duration formatting](https://golang.org/pkg/time/#ParseDuration).